 “Bless the Lord, O my soul, and forget not all His benefits.
 Who forgives all your iniquity, who heals all your diseases, who redeems your life from the pit, who crowns you with steadfast love and mercy, who satisfies you with good so that your youth is renewed like the eagle's.”

-“For you, O Lord, are my hope, my trust, O Lord, from my youth.
-Upon you I have leaned from before my birth; you are He who took me from my mother's womb.
-My praise is continually of you.”
+“For You, O Lord, are my hope, my trust, O Lord, from my youth.
+Upon You I have leaned from before my birth; You are He who took me from my mother's womb.
+My praise is continually of You.”
+Psalm 71:5-6